-It’s a new year and many of us have high hopes that 2021 will be at least marginally better than the dumpster fire that was 2020.
-While turning the page on a calendar may seem like an arbitrary occasion to make life-changing decisions and goals, one can’t overlook the power of symbolic prompts.
+It’s a new year and many of us have high hopes that 2022 will be at least marginally better than the dumpster fire that was 2021 (I know we said the same thing about 2020 too…) While turning the page on a calendar may seem like an arbitrary occasion to make life-changing decisions and goals, one can’t overlook the power of symbolic prompts.
 So let’s make the most of it and consider the New Year a chance to shinki-itten suru — make a fresh start — on our Japanese studies.

 Meaning: A fresh start, turning over a new leaf, changing one’s attitude, change one’s mind, making a clean sweep, a new beginning